It can be hard to decide when to use 'make' or 'do' in English. Here's some help.

 We use 'do' for general activities and for actions you have to do, like jobs or work.
 In this case, 'do' is sometimes used with 'something', 'nothing', 'anything' or 'everything'.

-This lesson is not easy, so don't worry if you make a lot of mistakes with the quiz.
-Remember practice makes perfect.
-Do the quiz as many time as you need.
+This lesson isn’t easy, so don’t worry if you make a lot of mistakes on the quiz.
+Sometimes the difference between make and do isn’t clear, and there are also many exceptions to the rules above.
+Remember, practice makes perfect.
+Do the quiz as many times as you need.